When your furnace won’t start, doing your own furnace repair in Dresden, Ontario, can feel pretty overwhelming.

 4. Inspect the Condensate Pan

-- If your pan contains a pump, check the float switch.
-If the lever can’t be moved from the “up” position with water in the pan, contact us at 1-866-781-0111, because you will likely have to install a new pump.
+- If your pan uses a pump, take a look at the float switch.
+If the switch is stuck “up” with standing water in the pan, contact us at 1-866-781-0111, because you will possibly need a new pump.

-If you note anything else besides a solid, colored light or flickering green light, call us at 1-866-781-0111 for HVAC service.
-Your furnace might be communicating an error code that is calling for pro help.
+If you see anything other than a steady, colored light or blinking green light, call us at 1-866-781-0111 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.

 6. Clean the Flame Sensor